Dean177/reason-standard/docs/Contributing.md

 Create an issue first!

-If you are planning on removing, changing or adding new features to `Standard`, please open an issue first
+If you are planning on removing, changing or adding new features to `Standard`, please open an issue first.

 ### Small pull requests